CSCfi/csc-user-guide/docs/computing/disk.md

 accessed from Mahti.
 Also [a more technical description of the Lustre filesystem](lustre.md) used in these directories is available.

+!!!
+Note
+    None of the disk areas are automatically backed up by CSC!
+This means that data accidentally deleted by the user cannot be recovered in any way.
+To avoid unintended data loss, make sure to perform regular backups to, for example, [Allas](../data/Allas/index.md).
+See also the [allas-backup tool](../data/Allas/using_allas/a_backup.md).

 |              |  Owner    | Environment variable | Path                                            | Cleaning                  | Automatic backup?    |
 | ------------ |  -------- | -------------------- | ----------------------------------------------- | ------------------------- | ------------- |
 | **home**     |  Personal | `$(HOME)`            | <small>`/users/<user-name>`</small>             | No                        | No            |